-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES CRITERIA INDICATORS OF SUPERIOR QUALITY Output Output evidence-based claim to answer the question, "Why did more rock layers get exposed in Desert Rocks Canyon than in Keller's Cannon?"
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES evidence-based claim to answer the question, "Why did more rock layers get exposed in Desert Rocks Canyon than in Keller's Cannon?"
 In the Waves, Energy, and Information Unit, the anchoring phenomenon invites students to take on the role of marine scientists.
 Students are introduced to the phenomenon as they learn about a mother dolphin and her calf who get separated but are able to find one another using signals underwater.
 This provides purpose and opportunity for students to engage in the lessons that follow.
 In Chapter 1, students infer that sound is how the dolphins communicate which leads them to investigate and figure out if sound can be used to signal another underwater and if sound can travel underwater.
 In Lesson 1.3, students build upon this idea by learning about waves and the source of waves through a hands-on activity of making waves with a rope and a spring toy.
-Students apply this concept to sound waves as they use a Sound Waves Simulation in Lesson 1.4.
-In Chapter 3, students investigate sound waves further by using the simulation to figure out that the larger the amplitude, the louder the sound.
-Students also explore pitch by making and using straw reeds to discover that the wavelength of a sound is related to the pitch of the sound.
+Students apply this concept to sound waves further by using the simulation to figure out that the larger the amplitude, the louder the sound.
+Students also explore pitch by making and using straw reeds to the pitch of the sound.
 Students then use what they have learned about sound and patterns of communication to write a final explanation connecting back to the anchor phenomenon of how the dolphin calf is able to hear and recognize its mother's call.
 Students also have opportunities to design solutions, test theories, and make improvements to designs.
-In the Energy Conversions Unit, students are presented with the problem of a town experiencing frequent blackouts and are asked to make improvements to the electrical system.
-Students make discoveries about how electrical systems work through hands-on investigations, discussion, reading, writing, simulations, and models.
-Students are challenged to design improvements to the electrical system, while they
+In the Energy Conversions Unit, students are presented with the problem of a town experiencing frequent blackout and are acked to make improvements to the electrical system.
+Students make discoveries about how electrical systems work through hands-on investigations discussion, reading, writing, simulations, and improvements to the electrical system, while they